Strengthen Your Immune System

 Our food provides nutrients necessary for methylation of DNA, an essential biochemical process that affects the expression of genes.
 DNA methylation can be improved or inhibited by our nutritional intake.
 For example, choline — a micronutrient found in cauliflower — can improve fetal brain development by improving DNA methylation.

 A study conducted at Indiana University-Purdue University Indianapolis showed that lunasin can affect this process.
-Results of the study demonstrated that lunasin works to stimulate immune cell receptors, thus boosting innate immunity — the body’s first line of defense against infections.
+The results of the study demonstrated that lunasin works to stimulate immune cell receptors, thus boosting innate immunity — the body’s first line of defense against infections.